I’ll probably go through this and clean it up some day, but this is a quick run down of terms you might hear and not know about.

 Reenactor/Reenactment – A reenactment of an actual historical event and the people who do them.
 The kits are usually extremely authentic and the fighting is as safe as they can manage.

 Living History – Similar to reenacting, but without the actual event to recreate.
 More than just fighting, this includes camping, living situations, etc. This sometimes includes training displays attempting to simulate historical training techniques.
+This is often more academic than reenactment.

 Experimental Archeology – Living History with an eye towards experimental techniques to learn about live in the past.
+This often has a more academic feel than living history.

 Rattan – Named after the material the weapons are made from, this is a style of fighting on foot pioneered and primarily done in the SCA.
 Fighters swing relatively hard shots and it is up to the recipient to acknowledge the blows as good.
 Often referred to as SCA fighting, armored combat (within the SCA), and Heavy List.